plone/documentation/docs/contributing/first-time.md

 Follow the project's testing and code quality policies.
 Most projects have a test suite and code quality checkers and formatters.
 We strongly recommend that you run the project's test suite and code quality checks locally before proceeding.
+Do not depend upon our continuous integration and GitHub Workflows to run these checks for you.
+Every commit you push sends an email notification to repository subscribers.
-This will save you and reviewers a lot of time and frustration.
+This will save you, members, and reviewers a lot of time and frustration.

 A bug fix or new feature should have a test that ensures that it works as intended.